StarPlayrX/bigmac/README.md

 ### Both macOS Big Sur and Monterey have race conditions that are in the boot process.
 This makes it very challenging to install and boot macOS on unsupported Mac hardware.

 * Many people think macOS Big Sur 11.2.3 and lower does not have a race condition in its boot process.
 This is not true.
-It just happens much less frequently than 11.3 and later.
+It just happens much less frequently than 11.3 and higher.
 * How can I tell if my mac is going through a race condition?
 If your mac has Firewire, you will see repeatly `firewire <ptr> is invalid.` When this happens, your best bet is to turn off your Mac and reboot.
 This firewire pointer error is usually displayed anytime a Mac Pro enters a race condition.
 If this happens very late in the boot process, it will still boot up, but it's rare.
 Always let it repeat a few times before rebooting.
 * On macOS 11.2.3 and lower, you will see en0 spit out two rows of Airport channel numbers.
 It will be a long string.
 When this happens, you guessed it, it's a race condition and it will not boot up.
 You'll start to see the firewire ptr error there after.
 Reboot your Mac.
 * On macOS 11.3 and later, you will see things with Crypto and USB HID that completely halt the boot process from continuing.
 In verbose mode, you will see a freeze.
 In not verbose mode, the process bar will go to about 25% and the you will see a forbiden sign with the slash.